lukas-xb/lrn-ai-rag-vercel/README.md

 # Vercel AI SDK RAG with Ollama and Next.js

-This is a learning project built on top of Starter project for the Vercel AI SDK [Retrieval-Augmented Generation (RAG) guide](https://sdk.vercel.ai/docs/guides/rag-chatbot).
+This is a learning project built on top of **Starter project for the Vercel AI SDK** [Retrieval-Augmented Generation (RAG) guide](https://sdk.vercel.ai/docs/guides/rag-chatbot).

 The chatbot only responds with information that it has within its knowledge base.
 It can store and retrieve information.

 Instead of calling `tools` which fails sometimes even in supported Ollama models, it parses user request and triggers dedicated tool-like functions.
 This allows running tool-like operations in models in Ollama that don't support [tools](https://ollama.com/search?c=tools), such as `gemma3n`.

-It's a learning project for another app -- it contains logs of actions left for further reference.
+It's a learning project for another app -- it contains logs of actions comments and stuff left for further reference.

 Uses the following stack: